Azwan Ali Rahman: Senior

 Azwan led the team as captain in September 2024 against Macau at the play-off round for the 2027 Asian Cup spanning over two legs.
 In the first home fixture in Bandar Seri Begawan on the 6th, Brunei recorded a 3–0 victory where Azwan assisted Abdul Hariz Herman for the Wasps' third goal.
 Four days later in Taipa at the away leg, Azwan scored the only goal of the game to secure a 4–0 aggregate win for Brunei who are through to the third round of the 2027 Asian Cup qualifying stage.
-The goal also made him joint top scorer for Brunei with eight goals.

 The Wasps came up against Timor-Leste in a two-legged play-off to contest the final spot at the 2024 ASEAN Championship in October 2024.
 Azwan played the first leg in Bandar Seri Begawan as captain where the Wasps succumbed to a Gali Freitas goal and lose 0–1.
 A week later Brunei only managed to play a goalless draw at Chonburi which knocked them out of the regional tournament.
 He led the team for a friendly match in Russia the following month, the game ending 11–0 to the hosts.

 Azwan returned to captain the side in October 2025 for the 2027 AFC Asian Cup qualifying double header against Yemen, starting the first match at Bandar Seri Begawan on 9 October in a 0–2 defeat.
 Five days later in Kuwait City, Azwan lasted the whole 90 minutes in a 9–0 loss against the same opposition.
 A month later, he made a substitute appearance at the same qualifying tournament at home against Lebanon which ended in a 0–3 loss.

+In June 2026, Azwan was included in the Brunei squad for the 2026 ASEAN Championship qualification two-legged tie against Timor-Leste.
+He was brought on at half-time by Ali Mustafa in the first leg at home where Brunei suffered a 0–3 loss.
+In the second leg on 9 June in Kuala Lumpur, Azwan managed to score from just outside the box for the first goal of the game before half time, becoming the outright top scorer for his nation with nine goals.
+Timor-Leste went on to score thrice in the second half to eliminate the Wasps from the 2026 ASEAN Championship.